orsjb/HappyBrackets/Distribution/HappyBrackets Developer Kit/DeviceSetup/_README.txt

 ____________________
 This will set up the WIFI configuration on your device.
 Change the settings to match your WIFI network

-setup-device.sh
+setup-image.sh
 ______________
-Run this script to install HappyBrackets and dependencies.
+Run this script to install HappyBrackets and dependencies using Zulu Java Virtual Machine (recommended).
 EG cd /boot; ./setup-image.sh

+Setup-image-oracle.sh
+______________
+Run this script to install HappyBrackets and dependencies using Oracle Java Virtual Machine.
+EG cd /boot; ./setup-image-oracle.sh